auth0/docs/articles/libraries/auth0-swift/index.md

 ---
-description: How to install, initilize and use Auth0.Swift
+description: How to install, initialize and use Auth0.Swift
 url: /libraries/auth0-swift
 ---